WELL WOMAN EXAMS

 Having a routine well-woman exam is part of your overall preventive health plan.
 The caring team of women’s health specialists at Susquehanna OB/GYN and Nurse-Midwifery in Bel Air and Havre de Grace, Maryland, offer flexible scheduling if you’re due for a well-woman visit.
 Whether you need to talk about birth control, are experiencing pelvic pain, or haven’t had a physical in a while, your well-woman exam is your one-on-one time with your OB/GYN to discuss all your health concerns.
-You can book your exam by using the online scheduling feature, or by calling the clinic.
+You can book your exam by using the online scheduling feature, or by calling our Bel Air or Havre de Grace office.

 Your well-woman exam is unique to you and your needs.
 After having a discussion about your previous medical history and family medical history, your visit can include: